 - Interlibrary loan of materials is available to South Beloit Public Library cardholders with cards in good standing.

-- Electronic circulation of materials is available to South Beloit Public Library cardholders with cards in good standing.
-Number of checkouts, renewals, and length of checkout is subject to the rules of the contract with the circulating agency
+- Electronic circulation of material is available to South Beloit Public Library cardholders with cards in good standing.
+Number of checkouts, renewals, and length of checkout is subject to the rules of the contract with the circulating agency.

 Community Room Use

 MEETING ROOM POLICY

 - The meeting room of the South Beloit Public Library is for the use of the Library and library related activities and organizations.
 The meeting room is not available for public use at this time as the server is housed unsecured in the room.

 - Meetings may not be held in the public service areas.

 - According to fire code regulations, no more than 30 people should occupy the room at the same time.